You are here

 Once you have completed 90 credits, you can complete a Degree Application.
 Apply for the term in which you expect to complete all your degree requirements (i.e., last term of enrollment).
 Apply up to one year before you expect to complete all degree requirements.
 You must apply no later than the deadline for each term.
 Ensure that the major(s) and minor(s) you are completing are declared on the system.
 Filing an Application for Degree does not guarantee you tickets for the undergraduate commencement ceremony.
 For more information, see the Application for Undergraduate Degree FAQ.

-You can calculate either your current semester GPA or your cumulative GPA by using the online tool in the One Stop GPA Calculator.
+You can calculate either your current semester GPA or your cumulative GPA by using this online tool.

-• to change majors from one collegiate unit to another within UMD (i.e. from the College of Science and Engineering to the School of Fine Arts)
+Submit an electronic Change of College application if you want to change majors from one collegiate unit to another within UMD (i.e. from the College of Liberal Arts to the School of Fine Arts)

-If you have previously applied to graduate and need your Expected Graduation Term changed, complete the Petition to Change Expected Graduation Term.
+If you have previously applied to graduate and need your Expected Graduation Term changed, complete the UMD Request to Change Expected Graduation Term.